DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 ## Current Version

-When I saw [a post from Jan Miksovsky](https://fosstodon.org/@JanMiksovsky/113516427582479669) looking "for people to playtest a programming language for making websites" I sent him a message expressing my interest.
+When I saw [a post from Jan Miksovsky](https://fosstodon.org/@JanMiksovsky/113516427582479669) looking "for people to playtest a programming language for making websites", I sent him a message expressing my interest.
 I avoided doing too much research and went into it with a fresh mind and no preformed opinions.

 The language, [Origami](https://weborigami.org), didn't take long to win me over.
 It's a full programming language with all the bells and whistles you'd expect that makes it easy to do everything you'd need from a static site generator and allows you to fall back on JavaScript if needed.
 It also comes with helpful errors and a full interactive explorer for development, which is lovely for debugging and visualising exactly how things are working.